CubedProgrammer/bytereader/README.md

 ## Features
 Certain features can be included by defining the right macros and also compiling the right files.

 For gcc and clang, to define a macro XYZ, use the -DXYZ command line option.
-For MSVC, /DXYZ should do.
 ### Search and Replace
 Compilation macro:
 ```